13 Early Signs You've Caught Coronavirus

 "Coronavirus often begins with a fever of 100.4 degrees Fahrenheit within 2-14 days of exposure to an infected person," says Dr. LaFarra Young, a pediatric pathologist and health coach.

-You Have an Unsuspecting Cough
+You Have a Dry Cough

+One of the most common symptoms is a dry cough, which can be described as one without mucus or phlegm.
 "If you notice a slight cough or fever this would be reason enough to begin self-isolation allowing a couple of days to see if symptoms manifest," says Dr. Giuseppe Aragona, a family medicine doctor.
 "It has been reported that the respiratory symptoms will worsen after a week, though in some cases the incubation period can be as little as two days."

-You are Fatigued
+You Are Fatigued

 "Some older or immunosuppressed individuals may not present with a fever, instead presenting with other common symptoms such as sore throat, dry cough, or fatigue," says Dr. LaFarra Young, a pathologist at King's Daughters Medical Center.
 "Fatigue is a daily lack of energy; unusual or excessive whole-body tiredness not relieved by sleep," reports WebMD.
 "Fatigue can prevent a person from functioning normally and affects a person's quality of life."